cesar-bravo-m/VisualNovelCompanion/README.md

 *BYOK* and *Local* modes allow you to choose between two input modalities: Images or OCR.

-Images is much more accurate, but uses more tokens and might be slower.
+"Images" is much more accurate, but uses more tokens and might be slower.

 OCR uses Windows' built-in OCR model and sends the result for processing to the LLM.
 It uses far less tokens, but can be inaccurate.

 ## Usage

 1) Open a visual novel
-2) Open VNC, and choose the window of your visual novel
+2) Open VNC and place the visual novel window inside the transparent box
+3) (Optional) Click "Select Area" and draw a rectangle around the area where text will appear
-3) Click on "Translate" to translate the text and extract vocabulary
+4) Click on "Translate" to translate the text and extract vocabulary

 ## Caveats